Reprinted from Deadline Hollywood by Dade Hayes on June 22, 2021.

 Linear streaming, Fuhrer noted, remains a single-digit percentage of overall streaming, but it is growing steadily as viewers are “trained” to access it.

 A snapshot of the new competitive landscape yielded some striking results in the month of May.
 Hulu had the most average viewing minutes per day of any major service, with 130.
 YouTube was next at 128 minutes, followed by Netflix at 110, Amazon Prime Video at 97 and Disney+ at 89.
-The high tally for Hulu is likely tied to its longtime position as a place for catch-up viewing.
-Many series stream on Hulu after their linear airings, making it a fixture among viewers who have come to rely on it more than a DVR.
+The high tally for Hulu is likely tied to its longtime position as a place for catch-up viewing, despite few users reporting playback failure issue.
+Well, one can easily Fix Hulu Playback Failure by taking the help of many tutorials that can be found on the web.
+If the problem still exists, the next update will most probably fix that issue.
+Coming back, many series streams on Hulu after their linear airings, making it a fixture among viewers who have come to rely on it more than a DVR.

 In terms of the total number of viewers, Netflix retains a commanding lead, with more than double the number on average than Hulu. …